Peyman-HK/Stabilized-HiDe-MK/README.md

 Python: python codes

-Manuals: Package manuals for help in both R and python
+Manual: Package manual for help in both R and python

 ## System Requirements